arcsecond-io/oort/docs/index.md

 * `-f` (or `--force`) to force the re-upload of the folder's content.
 As always, existing files in the cloud will never be modified or overwritten.
   Simply, Oort will reset the local metadata it keeps for every upload, and start over.

-The `upload` command will summarise the settings associated with the folder, and ask for confirmation before proceeding.
+The `upload` command will summarise its settings and ask for confirmation before proceeding.

 ### Batch / background mode